dvingerh/PyInstaLive/README.md

 # PyInstaLive
 ![Version 2.5.7](https://img.shields.io/badge/Version-2.5.7-orange.svg?longCache=true&style=flat)

-This CLI script enables you to download any ongoing Instagram livestreams as well as any available replays.
+This Python script enables you to download any ongoing Instagram livestreams as well as any available replays.
 It is based on [another script](https://github.com/taengstagram/instagram-livestream-downloader) that has now been discontinued.

 ## Table of Contents
 - [Features](https://github.com/notcammy/PyInstaLive#features)